Otavalo Ecuador – Things to do beyond the Market

 When I arrived there, I saw that the spectacular place was surrounded by absolutely nothing, especially not a place where I could find refuge in case of extreme cold, or somebody to ask any sort of information, besides, the cold, and I didn’t see any clear path to the top of Fuya Fuya.

-So I told the driver to wait for me just half an hour.
-I went for a walk around the lake and take some shots of the spectacular views and off we left.
+So I told the driver to wait for me for just half an hour.
+I went for a walk around the lake and took some shots of the spectacular views, and off we went.

-Those waterfalls are located at about 6 km from Otavalo, when I asked the guy and from the road down to the waterfall it would have been about 30 minutes walk.
+Those waterfalls are located about 6 km from Otavalo, as I was told.
+From the road down to the waterfall, it would be about a 30-minute walk.
 Not bad, but he wanted to charge me an extra 10 USD to wait for me.

 HIKE AROUND THE CUICOCHA LAKE

 I am writing these things to do in Otavalo in chronological order.
-In fact, it is the first time I am writing a post in real time.
-But this one activity should be right on top of the list.
+In fact, this is the first time I’ve written a post in real-time.
+However, this one activity should be at the top of the list.

 I mean if you only have one day in Otavalo, this is what you should do.
 In fact, it was such an amazing place and I tell you all about it in my post on how to hike around the Cuicocha lake, for me one of the prettiest lakes in South America.